opXtron/Hackfest-23/README.md

-#Disease Prediction System
+# Predictive ML model to analyze the patient's data to detect diseases and suggest recommendations for prevention
-- Creating a predictive model for Heart's disease
+- Deploying the created ML models to the web application
-- Inintiating the deployment of the created ML models to a web application
+-